animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 They are not substitutable in the domain of the function that defines their equivalence.

-Notice there is no contradiction in the earlier definitions, theorems, and proof steps.
+Notice there is no contradiction to the earlier definitions, theorems, and proof steps.

 # Proof of $\Omega$